maxholman/mcp-gdbmi/README.md

 for data structures.
 Hex values are also "compressed" by stripping out long `0x00000000000` prefixes ie `0x0000004` becomes `0x4`

+> [!CAUTION]
-> [!WARNING] This tool can and will destroy your quota VERY quickly if you are
+> This tool can and will destroy your quota VERY quickly if you are
 > not careful with what you ask for!
 You have been warned.

 ## Installation